By: Rita Cunha | November 13, 2020

 6. Live a More Frugal Life

 Lastly, keeping your living expenses down will also help you avoid massive amounts of debt.
-Don’t look at student loan money as “free money.”
+Don’t look at student loan money as as free money for college.
 You will have to pay it all back—and then some in interest.

 Remember, you never have to accept the full amount lenders offer you in student loans.
 Gauge how much you’ll really need—and stick to it.